gattemharish/guideCX/README.md

   2. Add team member to Project: 2 tests

-The tests are designed using page object pattern, where locator objects and test scripts are stored seperately like in below screenshot
+The tests are designed using page object pattern, where locator objects and test scripts are stored in seperate packages like in below screenshot

 ![image](https://user-images.githubusercontent.com/106559104/171323826-c30342bd-8143-4018-b7c1-141db6bb2f83.png)

 ## Prerequisites to run the tests